AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-removefavorite.md

 ---
 description: The position of the Remove Favorite button is fully managed by the Favorites menu.
-seo-description: The position of the Remove Favorite button is fully managed by the Favorites menu.
-seo-title: Remove Favorite button

 solution: Experience Manager
 title: Remove Favorite button
-uuid: 9a0ab584-d299-43d2-9850-3dac4f332cd4

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,Business Practitioner
 ---